michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * VMs can be *suspended* and *resumed*.
 * A CPU spending time on other virtual machines is known as *steal time*.
 * Application performs synchronous disk (or network filesystem) access.
-* An OS may allow *swaping to disk (paging)*: memory access may result in a page fault that requires a page from disk to be loaded into memory.
+* An OS may allow *swapping to disk (paging)*: memory access may result in a page fault that requires a page from disk to be loaded into memory.
 In extreme cases, the OS may spend most of its time swapping pages in and out of memory (*thrashing*).

 Running threads are *preempted* and resumed later.
 On a single machine, we have tools for making things thread-safe.
 In a distributed system, a node may be paused, but the rest of the world continues moving.